 - No child should be prevented from treating themselves or managing their diabetes when and where necessary.

 - No school should assume a child’s diabetes is the same as another child's and requires the same treatment.

 - The views of children with diabetes and their parents should not be ignored.

 - Children with diabetes should not be sent home unnecessarily.

-- If a child with diabetes requires treatment they should never be left alone or sent off to the medical room/school office unaccompanied.
+- If a child with diabetes requires treatment they should never be left alone or sent off to the medical room/school office by themselves.

 - A child should never have their attendance penalised for attending medical appointments to do with their diabetes.
 Their IHP should make clear how these are entered in the register so they are not penalised.

-- No child should be prevented from eating/drinking/taking toilet breaks if they need to in order to manage their diabetes.
+- No child should be prevented from eating, drinking and taking toilet breaks if they need to in order to manage their diabetes.

-- Schools must not require parents to provide support in school for their child or make them feel obliged to do so.
+- Schools must not require parents to provide support in school for their child or make them feel like they have to.